-Abbr : A one-letter abbreviation of the user module.
-This is used in the Users column in the port status table.
+Abbr: A one-letter abbreviation of the user module.
+This is used in the Users column (described below).

-Port Status : The table has one row for each port on the selected switch and a number of columns, which are:
+Port Status: The table has one row for each port on the selected switch and several columns:

-Port : The port number for which the status applies.
+Port: The port number for which the status applies.
 Click the port number to see the status for this particular port.

 Users: Each of the user modules has a column that shows whether that module has enabled Port Security or not.
-A '-' means that the corresponding user module is not enabled, whereas a letter indicates that the user module abbreviated by that letter (see Abbr) has enabled port security.
+A '-' means that the corresponding user module is not enabled, whereas a letter indicates that the user module abbreviated by that letter has enabled port security.
+The abbreviations are: Limit Control = L, 802.1X = 8, and Voice VLAN = V.

-State : Shows the current state of the port.
+State: Shows the current state of the port.
 It can take one of four values: